2023-24 Parking Information

 Parking permits are issued to students who qualify based upon their attendance and Code of Conduct record during the previous semester.
-In order to remain eligible for a permit for the Fall Semester, a student must have no more than ten points due to tardies/uncleared period absences and no Code of Conduct violations during the previous Spring Semester.
+For example, in order to remain eligible for a permit for the Fall Semester, a student must have no more than ten points due to tardies/uncleared period absences and no Code of Conduct violations during the previous Spring Semester.

 NOTE: Three tardies equal one point and one uncleared period absence equals two points.
 Detentions and Saturday Schools are not counted toward parking permit eligibility.
-Students with past parking violations will not be eligible for a parking permit in the future.
+Students with multiple parking violations may not be eligible for a parking permit in the future.

 Requirements for receiving a Parking Permit

 To obtain a Student Parking Permit you must:

-- Bring a check payable to “Northwood High School” for $80 or cash;
+- Bring a check payable to “Northwood High School” or cash once approved;

-- Provide copy of your Driver’s License AND copy of ALL your vehicles’ registrations.
+- Provide copy of your CA Driver’s License AND copy of ALL your vehicles’ registrations.

 Revocation of a Parking Permit

 Parking permits can be revoked for violations of the Timberwolf Code of Conduct.
 All cars parked on the campus is at student's own risk.
 Lock your car to secure your possessions.
 Your car is not a “locker”.
 Students only have access to their vehicle during the lunch period.
 Cars must be parked in designated areas.
 Reckless driving or any violation of the vehicle code will result in the immediate loss of the parking permit.
 Remember: This rule is in effect when you are driving to and from school, on campus, and during the lunch period.

 NHS will be issuing unique permits for students with provisional licenses.
 It is the responsibility of the student to inform the school when they have received their unrestricted driver’s license.
 At that time, they will be issued a new NHS parking permit at no additional cost.